jupegarnica/tepi/README.md

          *  minimal: display only a minimal summary
          *  default: list results and full error summary
          *  full: display also all HTTP requests and responses
+         *  verbose: display also all metadata and not truncate data
 * -h `--help`          output usage information
 * -e `--env-file`     load environment variables from a .env file
 *    `--no-color`     output without color